 This July, we’re celebrating Independent Retailer Month in New Castle, Colorado!
-The national event, which began in 2011, encourages consumers to shop locally and support independently owned businesses.
+The national event, which began in 2011, encourages consumers to shop local and support independently owned businesses.
 Especially in small towns like New Castle, these businesses are often the backbone of the community, adding a unique flair across a variety of industries.

 According to South Dakota Rural Enterprise, Inc., a dollar spent at a local business is typically spent six to 15 times within the community before heading out of town, while only six cents of each dollar spent at a big box retailer stays in the area.
 A Civic Economics study in New Orleans found that if residents and visitors were to shift 10 percent of their spending from chains to local businesses, it would generate an additional $235 million a year in local economic activity, creating many new opportunities and jobs.
-So, whether you’re looking for wine, gifts, floral arrangements, hardware or even bridal apparel, check out the local businesses in New Castle to support your community!
+So, whether you’re looking for wine, gifts, floral arrangements, hardware or even bridal apparel, shop local in New Castle to support your community!

 An Exquisite Design (303 West Main Street) provides outstanding floral arrangements for any occasion.
 Owner Dawn Ellis has more than 30 years of experience as well as a degree in floral design, event planning and interior design.
 Stop by the shop for a collection of gifts and locally made treats as well!